velvia/velvia.github.io/_posts/2016-01-22-Scala-Path-Dependent-Types.md

 ## Limits of Path-Dependent Types

 What if I want to pass `Comparator` around, to say a processing class that holds some state and returns results?
+For FiloDB, this is very useful in type classes for different data types.
+What if we wanted to build some state around `Comparator`s, use them in say a `HashMap`?
 Let's see how path-dependent types does in a more complicated situation and write a simple `Processor` class:

 ```scala
 class Processor(c: Comparator) {